webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 [[Image:svgf_blurBoth.png]]

-The filter takes each pixel and moves it around randomly from its original location by a radius specified by the '''stdDeviation''' value.
-Unlike the built-in CSS function, you can specify separate ''x'' and ''y'' values to produce a sideways motion effect that in this case is a bit more legible:
+The effect takes each pixel and moves it around randomly from its original location by a radius specified by the '''stdDeviation''' value.
+Unlike the built-in CSS function, in SVG you can specify separate ''x'' and ''y'' values to produce a sideways motion effect that in this case is a bit more legible:

 <syntaxhighlight lang="xml">
 <filter id="sideways_blur">